FusionWorks/jbrowse-adam/README.md

 * Core: 2x `m3.xlarge`
 * Task: 10x `m3.xlarge`

-We also tested big data at r3.xlarge EC2 instances and received a boost in performance when process really big data.
+We also tested big data at `r3.xlarge` EC2 instances and received a boost in performance when process really big data.

 **General cluster Settings:**
 * Uncheck termination protection

 **Security**:
-* EC2 Key Pair - need to be created by EC2 admin and specified here.
+* `EC2 Key Pair` - need to be created by EC2 admin and specified here.
 This pair need for ssh access.

 Press ***Create Cluster*** button

 Now need to wait (about 7 min).

-####Access to cluster via SSH and browser
+####Access to cluster via SSH and web browser

 * In cluster details search `Master public DNS` and press `SSH`
 * Copy string for access to cluster from console: